Action at the edge means that employees and people leaders can make a difference to how they work and the environment they work in.

 Where action is allowed to happen at the edge of the organization, this is all much simpler.
 Instead of waiting for an official survey, teams and their leaders are free to bring up and resolve issues when they arise.
 Nobody at the center (or the top) of the organization needs to get involved.

 This responsiveness encourages people to speak up about the things that are happening at work, whether they’re positive or leave room for improvement.
-People will volunteer feedback because they know something will happen, and that they’ll play an active role in making something happen.
+People will volunteer information because they know something will happen, and that they’ll play an active role in making something happen.
 If feedback is aggregated - say, through an annual anonymous survey - then those opportunities for micro-actions are lost and the overriding perception of formal employee feedback continues to be that "nothing ever happens".

 Enabling action throughout the organization